marshallswain/feathers-pinia/docs/data-stores/index.md

 methods except `clearAll` are also aliased directly on the Model.
 The `clearAll` method is not aliased to make it explicitly obvious that you are clearing the store by calling `Model.store.clearAll()`.

-- `findInStore(params)` returns records from the store matching `params.query`.
-The response is synchronous and always returns a results object with an array of `data`.
+- `findInStore(params) => { data, limit, skip, total }` returns records from the store matching `params.query`.
+The
+response is synchronous and always returns a results object with an array of `data`.
 Paginated responses also include `limit`, `skip`, and `total`.
 If you turn off pagination, only `{ data }` will be returned.
+All returned properties are computed properties.
+- `findOneInStore(params) => Computed<Record>` returns the first record that matches `params.query`.
+The response is synchronous and returns an object.
-- `countInStore(params)` returns the number of records in the store which match `params.query`.
+- `countInStore(params) => Computed<number>` returns the number of records in the store which match `params.query`.
-- `getFromStore(id, params)` returns the record from the store with matching `id`, or returns `null` if a record is not found.
+- `getFromStore(id, params) => Computed<Record>` returns the record from the store with matching `id`, or returns `null` if a record is not found.
 - `createInStore(data)` adds the data object or array to the correct internal storage (items or temps), depending on if an idField is present.
-- `removeFromStore(data)` removes any data with matching `data[idField]` from the store. `data` can be an object or an array of objects.
+- `patchInStore(idOrItems, data)` updates each of the provided items or items that match the ids with the provided data.
+- `removeFromStore(idOrItems, params)` removes provided items or items that match provided ids from the store.
+You can also pass `null` as the first argument and remove items based on a query.
 - `clearAll()` removes all stored `items`, `temps`, and `clones` from the store.

 ### Internal State

 - `idField` will match the `idField` option that you provided in the Model options.
-- `associations` stores a reference to each `associateFind` or `associateGet` relationship.
-- `whitelist` will match the `whitelist` option that you provided in the Model options.
-The `whitelist` marks special query operators and filters to be allowed in store queries.
+- `isSsr` exists as a utility attribute which can be used in custom store getters and actions.